-- For both sexes under age 65 years, the percentage uninsured at the time of interview was highest among persons aged 18-24 (29.6%) and 25-34 (27.7%) and lowest among persons under age 18 (8.2%), followed by those aged 45-64 (14.5%).
-Starting at age 18, younger adults were more likely than older adults to lack health insurance coverage. - Among adults in the age groups 18-24 years, 25-34 years, 35-44 years, and 45-64 years, men were more likely than women to lack health insurance coverage at the time of interview.
+- For both sexes under age 65 years, the percentage uninsured at the time of interview was highest among persons aged 18-24 (32.6%) and lowest among persons under age 18 (8.2%).
+Starting at age 18, younger adults were more likely than older adults to lack health insurance coverage. - Among adults in the age groups 18-24, 25-34, 35-44, and 45-64 years, men were more likely than women to lack health insurance coverage at the time of interview.

 Figure 1.3.
-Age-sex-adjusted percentage of persons of all ages without health insurance coverage at the time of interview, by race/ethnicity: United States, 2009
+Age-sex-adjusted percentage of persons of all ages without health insurance coverage at the time of interview, by race/ethnicity: United States, January-September 2010

 NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
 The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
-The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage points lower than those based on the editing procedures used for the final data files.
-Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage points.
-The analyses excluded 711 persons (0.8%) with unknown health insurance status.
-Estimates are age-sex adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18 years, 18-64 years, and 65 years and over.
+The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage point lower than those based on the editing procedures used for the final data files.
+Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage point.
+The analyses excluded 531 persons (0.8%) with unknown health insurance status.
+Estimates are age-sex-adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18 years, 18-64 years, and 65 years and over.